Whilst playing with my pals one of them suddenly stops, eyeballs me hard and scolds me,

 Miss Jackson was kind enough to ask me about this and found my reason sensible and said she respected my wishes and favoured the name.
 From that time on I’ve always been known as ‘Richard’.
 At home, however, mother and her family refused to make any change because they’d always called me ‘John’.
 Maybe it was because it means ‘beloved of God’.
-Also, being her first-born boy she’d hoped I’d become a priest – perish the thought!
+Also, being her first-born boy she’d hoped I’d become a priest – arghh, perish the thought!
 Nevertheless, that’s come true in a way because all believers in Jesus are priests (1 Peter 2).

-So thank you Lord for the one who brought me into the world and loved me greatly.
+So thank you Lord for the two who brought me into the world and loved me greatly.

-At church children were not sent out of the Mass into Sunday school but were expected to sit quietly through 45 minutes Latin liturgy and unintelligible sermon.
+At church, children were not sent out of the Mass into Sunday school but were expected to sit quietly through 45 minutes of Latin liturgy and unintelligible sermon.

 It was hard for youngsters but my mother had a small book with Latin on one page and English on the opposite – a Missal.
 As soon as I could read she’d urge me to look and follow – but being artistic I took far more notice of the small pictures displaying the Gospel theme of each Mass.
 As Gospel and Epistle readings were in English I caught snippets, and recall thinking it must have been wonderful to see everything Jesus said and did – I would have liked to have been there and met him.

 Now my school and home friends attended, or were familiar with, churches.
 I asked to go to theirs as it was only along the road from our house.
 “No, ‘cos they’re Congoes,” was mum’s retort and she’d stress, “We go to the church Christ himself founded!”.

 ‘Congoes?’, I thought that was in Africa so maybe it was a church for pygmies!
 But in thoe 1950s we had few Africans in our northern town although our doctor was a West Indian. [‘Congo’ was her term for Congregationalist.]